Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Introduction

 The Galois associate $\cC^\sigma$ of a MFC $\cC$ is itself a MFC.
 The quantum subgroups (and quantum modules) of $\cC$ and $\cC^\sigma$ are in natural bijection.
 For example, the MFC $\cC(F_4,3)$ is a Galois associate of $\cC(G_2,4)$, and they each have two quantum subgroups.
-A more important example of this phenomenon are the family of new rational VOAs constructed in e.g.\ \cite{ACL}: most of those MFCs are simple-current extensions of the Deligne product of Galois associates of MFC of affine Lie type.
+A more important example of this phenomenon are the family of rational VOAs constructed in e.g.\ \cite{ACL}: most of those MFCs are simple-current extensions of the Deligne product of Galois associates of MFC of affine Lie type, so their quantum subgroups are now also classifiable.

 The connected \'etale algebras (quantum subgroups) are known for two other large classes of categories.
-When the MFC is pointed (i.e.\ all simples are simple-currents), these algebras obviously must be simple-current extensions and so are under complete control.
-The MFC Rep$(\cA)^{\mathrm{loc}}$ of the extension will also be pointed.
-Much more interesting, the connected \'etale algebras of the twisted Drinfeld doubles $Z(\mathrm{Vec}_G^\omega)$ of finite groups are known \cite{EG,DS}.
-The MFC Rep$(\cA)^{\mathrm{loc}}$ of these extensions are those of another twisted double $Z(\mathrm{Vec}_K^{\omega'})$, where $K$ will be some subquotient of $G$, and the 3-cocycle $\omega'$ may be nontrivial even if $\omega$ is \cite{EG}.
+When the MFC $\cC$ is pointed (i.e.\ all simples are simple-currents), these algebras obviously must be simple-current extensions and so are under complete control.
+The MFC (Rep$_\cC\,\cA)^{\mathrm{loc}}$ of the extension will also be pointed.
+Much more interesting, the connected \'etale algebras of the twisted Drinfeld doubles $\cC=\cZ(\mathrm{Vec}_G^\omega)$ of finite groups are known \cite{DS,EG}.
+The MFC (Rep$_\cC\,\cA)^{\mathrm{loc}}$ of these extensions are those of another twisted double $\cZ(\mathrm{Vec}_K^{\omega'})$, where $K$ will be some subquotient of $G$, and the 3-cocycle $\omega'$ may be nontrivial even if $\omega$ is trivial \cite{EG}.

 Incidentally, the Galois symmetry (more precisely, the condition $\epsilon_\sigma(\la)=\epsilon_\sigma(\mu)$ of Section 3.5) for $\fg=A_2$ also plays a fundamental role in the study of simple factors of the Jacobians of Fermat curves \cite{KR} -- see \cite{BCIR} for a discussion.
-Recall also the A-D-E classification of $A_1$ quantum modules \cite{CIZ,KO}, and the natural identification of module categories for lattice VOAs $\cV_L$ of rank $d=\mathrm{dim}\,L$ with rational points in the dual of the Grassmannian $G_{d,d}(\bbR)$.
+Recall also the A-D-E classification of $A_1$ quantum modules \cite{CIZ,Ost1}, and the natural identification of module categories for lattice VOAs $\cV_L$ of rank $d=\mathrm{dim}\,L$ with rational points in the dual of the Grassmannian $G_{d,d}(\bbR)$.
 This suggests the intriguing possibility of other relations between quantum subgroups (and quantum modules) and geometry.
-We hope this paper and \cite{Gan-ii} can contribute to this.
+We hope this paper, as well as \cite{Gan-ii,EM3}, can inspire others to identify further relations.